tdpetrou/pandas_cub/README.md

 Our DataFrame class is constructed with a single parameter, `data`.
 We are going to force our users to set this value as a dictionary that has strings as the keys and one-dimensional NumPy arrays as the values.
 The keys will eventually become the column names and the arrays will be the values of those columns.

 In this step, we will fill out the `_check_input_types` method.
 This method will ensure that our users have passed us a valid `data` parameter.
-Notice that this `data` is already assigned to the `_data` instance variable, meaning you will access to within the method with `self._data`.

 Specifically, `_check_input_types` must do the following: